RTXteam/RTX-KG2/README.md

 unless you modify the Docker installation to store containers in some other (non-default) file system location.
 Here are the instructions:

 (1) Install Docker.
-If you are on Ubuntu and you need to install Docker, you can run this command in `bash` on the host OS:
+If you are on Ubuntu 18.04 and you need to install Docker, you can run this command in `bash` on the host OS:

     source <(curl -s https://raw.githubusercontent.com/RTXteam/RTX/master/code/kg2/install-docker.sh)

 (otherwise, the subsequent commands in this section assume that Docker is installed on whatever host system you are running).
+N For instructions for installing Docker on MacOS, see [macos-docker-notes.md](macos-docker-notes.md).
 NOTE: if your docker installation (like on macOS Homebrew) doesn't require `sudo`, just omit the `sudo` commands in the host OS below.

 (2) Clone the RTX software into your home directory: